sapegin/washingcode-book/manuscript/Avoid_mutation.md

 expect(items).toEqual(['Luncheon','Dinner'])
 -->

-It’s clear that the author of this code didn’t expect the `.sort()` method to mutate the original array, and accidentally introduced a mutation of a function parameter.
+It’s clear that the author of this code didn’t expect the `sort()` method to mutate the original array, and accidentally introduced a mutation of a function parameter.

 We can fix this using the spread operator, like so: